carlaKC/ln-data/forwarding-history/README.md

 ## Forwarding History

-These instructions export and pseudonymize the forwarding history of a lightning node.
+These instructions export and randomizes the forwarding history of a lightning node.
 The final product is `forwarding_events.csv` which contains the timestamp, amount, fee and obfuscated incoming/outgoing channel for HTLCs forwarded by the node.